blackfox113/censorshipbypassguide/docs/Server/VLESS.en.md

 Click **Operate** on your inbound in 3X-UI and then click **QR Code**.
 You can use this QR code to import the configuration to your client or click the QR to copy the share link to the clipboard.

+**WARNING**: If you are using a VPS, make sure to use HTTPS for the panel.
+Without it, the firewall between your vps panel and your PC connection can see everything.
+If you’re using the panel on a home network and not exposing the port, it should be fine.
+To secure the panel with HTTPS, you can use the pre-existing Cloudflare certificate (it will work), or you can search for a guide online.
+Alternatively, you can take the simpler route and use SSH port forwarding.

 > **Hint:** Check your client’s documentation or search online for configuration instructions.